» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Additional Considerations

-If surgery for mammary tumor removal is being performed on female rats it is advised to discuss with the vet the possibility of also spaying, regardless of age, if the rat’s general health status is good.
+If surgery for mammary tumor removal is being performed on female rats it is worthwhile to discuss with the vet the possibility of also spaying if the rat’s general health status is good.
 Since benign mammary tumors are hormone dependent, and malignant mammary tumors are initially hormone dependent, spaying females will significantly reduce or remove those hormones that influence these tumors.

 Euthanasia should be considered, if tumor(s) affect the rat’s quality of life, after treatment options have been exhausted.